Agnieszka “Aga” Piasecka, Wills & Trusts Lawyer / Attorney Dunedin

 13575 58th St. N. Clearwater, Florida 33760

-Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer near Dunedin with more than 18 years of experience.
+Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer near Dunedin with more than 20 years of combined experience in Poland and Florida.
 Aga speaks fluent Polish, Italian and English and is an Attorney in Florida and Poland.
 Attorney Aga Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
 She also studied International Law in Holland.
-Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with all of your legal needs in Dunedin, Florida and Poland.
+Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with your legal needs in Dunedin, Florida.

 Free Consultations & Flat Rates